University Catalog 2024-2025

 This course introduces the concept and practical issue of environmental exposure to polluted water, soil, and food that cause adverse health effects on humans.
 Students will learn how to apply biomarkers to determine the magnitude of exposure and health associated with toxic chemicals (metals and trace elements).
 The use of biomarkers in other health issues related to climate change and occupational environment (such as in mining and farm workers) will be also discussed.
 Students work collaboratively on exposure, biomarkers, and health data assessment to draw relevant information and communicate to public health policy and practice.
 The course consists of lectures, article reading, discussion, quizzes, and problem sets.

-SPHU 3110 Social and Behavioral Perspectives (3)
+SPHU 3110 Social and Behavioral Perspectives in Public Health (3)

 Prerequisite(s): SPHU 1010.